monsteragain/TidyData/Codebook.md

 #Data Illustration

-The figure below illustrates the tidy data set produced by this initiative by show the first 37 rows of data columns: activity, subject and first 8 numerical columns.
+The figure below illustrates the tidy data set produced by this initiative by showing the first 37 rows for data columns: activity, subject and the first 8 numerical columns.

 ![alt Data Illustration](summary-illustration.png)